munificent/craftinginterpreters/book/representing-code.md

 But all of those sequential type tests are slow.
-Expression types whose names are alphabetically later would take longer to execute because they'd fall through more if cases before finding the right type.
+Expression types whose names are alphabetically later would take longer to execute because they'd fall through more `if` cases before finding the right type.
 That's not my idea of an elegant solution.

 We have a family of classes and we need to associate a chunk of behavior with each one.
-The natural solution in an object-oriented language like Java is to put that behavior into methods on the classes themselves.
-We could add an abstract <span name="interpreter-pattern">`interpret()`</span> method on Expr which each subclass then implements to interpret itself.
+The natural solution in an object-oriented language like Java is to put those behaviors into methods on the classes themselves.
+We could add an abstract <span name="interpreter-pattern">`interpret()`</span> method on Expr which each subclass would then implement to interpret itself.

 <aside name="interpreter-pattern">

-This exact thing is literally called the ["Interpreter pattern"][interp] in "Design Patterns: Elements of Reusable Object-Oriented Software".
+This exact thing is literally called the ["Interpreter pattern"][interp] in *Design Patterns: Elements of Reusable Object-Oriented Software*, by Erich Gamma, et al.

 [interp]: https://en.wikipedia.org/wiki/Interpreter_pattern